thomasabishop/eolas/Mathematics/Prealgebra/Equivalent_fractions.md

 ---
+categories:
+  - Mathematics
 tags:
-  - Mathematics
-  - Prealgebra
+  - prealgebra
   - fractions
 ---

 Two fractions are equivalent if they represent the same value.
 To begin with we can represent this visually:

 ![equiv-fractions.png](../../img/equiv-fractions.png)

-*Each shaded area is taking up the same proportion of the whole.*
+_Each shaded area is taking up the same proportion of the whole._

 The same properties can be represented arithmetically by multiplying the numerator and denominator at each step by 2.
 Thus: